 In an animal study reported by Yee Suk Kim, M.D., and colleagues of the Catholic University of Seoul and published in the June 2009 issue of “Anesthesia and Analgesia,” ginkgo biloba was found to decrease neuropathic pain in rats.
 Ginkgo may also prove valuable for use in humans, the study concluded.

 Characterized by pain, tingling sensations and numbness, damage or injury to the nerves can alter the function of the nervous system.
 Neuropathy can interrupt the communication of the nerves between the brain, spinal cord and the central nervous system.
 Several treatments have been found to improve the symptoms of neuropathy and a herbal treatment containing several specific herbs can help improve the condition.

 Dr. Gentempo and others are bringing great awareness to our community regarding vaccinations and their dangers.

 As a healthcare provider, Dr. Patrick Gentempo has been searching for the truth behind the effects of vaccines on the general population.
 When making critical decisions about you and your children’s health, it’s essential to have the correct knowledge of all medical procedures you’re being involved in, including the administration of mandatory vaccines, among others.

 For more information, please feel free to ask Dr. Jimenez or contact us at 915-850-0900 .

-The information herein on "Herbal Treatment for Neuropathy" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Herbal Treatment for Neuropathy" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.